Ztarknet/gpp/README.md

 # gpp
-Generate, Prove, Post Madara Blocks to Zcash
+Experiments with Generating, Proving and Posting Madara blocks to to Zcash